kwant-project/kwant/doc/source/reference/kwant.solvers.rst

 >>> help(kwant.solve)

-from whoch module it has been imported.
+from which module it has been imported.

 List of solver modules
 ----------------------